vasturiano/kapsule/README.md

 #### <b>stateInit(componentOptions)</b>

 Use this method's return object to initialize the values of any internal state.
 This should only be used for state that is not exposed externally via `props`.
-This state initialization gets ran as soon as the component is instantiated, and before the `init` method is called.
+This state initialization gets ran as soon as the component is instantiated, and right before the `init` method is called.

 Example:
 ```js